-In the course of colleagues' employment with HCA Healthcare, they may become aware of nonpublic information about HCA Healthcare or another company that could be material to an investor's decision to buy or sell the organization's securities.
-Material, non-public information may include, among other things, plans for mergers, or significant sales or acquisitions of assets, financial results, financial projections or guidance, new legislation or regulations, changes in management, or other business dealings.
+In the course of colleagues' employment with HCA Healthcare, they may become aware of nonpublic information about HCA Healthcare material to an investor's decision to buy or sell the organization's securities.
+Non-public, material information may include, among other things, plans for mergers, marketing strategy, financial results, or other business dealings.
 Colleagues may not discuss this type of information with anyone outside of the organization.
 Within the organization, colleagues should discuss this information on a strictly "need to know" basis only with other colleagues who require this information to perform their jobs.

-Securities laws and HCA Healthcare policy prohibit individuals from trading in the marketable securities of an organization that is publicly held or traded or influencing others to trade in such securities on the basis of material, non-public information.
+Securities laws and HCA Healthcare policy prohibit individuals from trading in the marketable securities of an organization that is publicly held or traded or influencing others to trade in such securities on the basis of non-public, material information.
 These restrictions are meant to ensure the general public has complete and timely information on which to base investment decisions.

-If an HCA Healthcare colleague obtains access to material, non-public information about the organization, or any other company while performing their job, the colleague may not use that information to buy, sell, transfer, gift or effect other transactions of publicly registered and traded securities of HCA Healthcare or that other company.
-Even if they do not buy, sell, transfer, gift or effect other transactions of such securities based on what they know, discussing the information with others, such as family members, friends, vendors, suppliers, and other outside acquaintances, is prohibited until the information is considered to be public.
-Information is considered to be public on the second full trading day after the date of a general release of the information to the media.
+If an HCA Healthcare colleague obtains access to non-public, material information about the organization, or any other company while performing his or her job, the colleague may not use that information to buy, sell, transfer, gift or effect other transactions of publicly registered and traded securities of HCA Healthcare or that other company.
+Even if he or she does not buy, sell, transfer, gift or effect other transactions of such securities based on what he or she knows, discussing the information with others, such as family members, friends, vendors, suppliers, and other outside acquaintances, is prohibited until the information is considered to be public.
+Information is considered to be public on the second trading day after the date of a general release of the information to the media.
 In addition, HCA Healthcare directors, officers and certain other designated HCA Healthcare Colleagues are subject to more detailed corporate securities trading policies, including certain pre-clearance procedures and blackout periods.